ALPON Cloud

 Interface priority

-Each ALPON has multiple network interfaces (Wi-Fi, Cellular, Ethernet).
-The active interface is selected by priority.
-Drag and drop entries on the Interface Monitoring card to reorder them, click Configure to apply, then Save.
+Each ALPON carries three network interfaces and uses them in priority order.
+Drag and drop the rows on the Interface Monitoring card to reorder, click Configure, then Save.

 Connect to Wi-Fi

-To pair an ALPON to a Wi-Fi network from Connect:
+Pair an ALPON to a Wi-Fi network from Connect in four steps.

-- Click Connect and wait for the join to complete.
+Click Connect and wait for the join to finish.
+Once paired, the Network tab updates with the new SSID and IP details.

 SIM data usage